 - Our economy is stressed in more ways than one.
 Our economy needs to ‘work’ in order to support investment in everything else.
 I understand that many will place the economy as priority #1 but points #1 to #5 provide some of the Why.

 What do you really think about Covid?
-Without consulting your emotions, try to put the time and effort into answering the hard question for your own sanity and well-being.
+Without consulting your emotions, try to put the time and effort into answering the hard question for your own sanity and everyone's well-being.